stevenjb5M/startup/notes.md

 -This was a great overview of react
 -It is very similar to Angular which I use at work
 -I like it better since everything is on the same page.
 It is very clean.
 I'd like to see how to looks in a complex project.

+## React Phase two
+-React useEffect is used for component lifecycle events -React useState is used for reactive parts of each component -You can use {object} inside the html to show objects